jbrems/docker-challenge/README.md

 The main challenge consists of providing a production grade Docker solution to serve the database, backend API and front-end project each on their own server.

-Besides the main challenge there a couple of side quests you can try to complete to deepen your learnings and broaden your knowledge.
+Besides the main challenge there are a couple of side quests you can try to complete to deepen your learnings and broaden your knowledge.

 Note: The code in this project is not 100% ready to be plugged into a Docker solution.
-You are free to, and probably will have to, change any line of code to fit your needs.
+You are free to, and probably will have to, change, add or delete any line of code to fit your needs.

 Merge Requests for bugfixes, code improvements, additional features or even additional goals are very much appreciated.